jundi69/pccl/docs/md/5_ImplementationNotes.md

 This section offers a behind-the-scenes look at how PCCL is implemented.
 While most users won’t need these details to run or integrate PCCL, it can be useful for:
 - Debugging issues in cross-platform socket code
 - Understanding how concurrency is managed
-- Adapting the library for advanced or custom scenarios
-- Contributing to the PCCL codebase

 ## TinySockets & Polling
 PCCL relies on standard TCP sockets for: